This post was last updated on 2 months ago at 2 months ago

 This is the time to begin to address issues of equity.
 As our schools, states, provinces piece together some semblance of a plan to continue education, there is a great opportunity to do things differently.
 First and foremost we have to acknowledge the vast differences and inequities that exist.
 While equity has been a hot topic in recent times, we will see it at an even greater degree now.
 Obviously, access is an issue but even when it comes to families that have access, the one or two laptops at home are being used by Mom and Dad.
 Moreso than access is understanding the myriad of home environments and other needs that are out of our control.
 Experts fear child abuse may increase at this time.
 That’s scary stuff but we need to be aware this may be something we face.
 For all the negatives about compliance and uniformity, schools at least in part attempted to be an equalizer.
 No matter your status or background the premise was that all students were equal.
 I won’t argue this was flawed in many ways but today trying to teach students from there homes exposes the vast differences and equities that exist more than ever.
 There is no perfect solution here.
 But at the very least making meaningful connections with children and parents. is the most equitable thing we can do.
 We’re also seeing the myriad of responses of parents around what schools should be doing.
 Everything from “get started now” to “back off and give us space”.
 Pleasing everyone will be impossible and tensions are higher now than ever.
 Districts are treading carefully to address the range of wants and needs along with their own capacity to support this.
 Leaders have a very difficult job here.
 They need our support and so do teachers and parents and kids.
 We’re in this together and this is the one thing we all have in common.
 We won’t solve all the equity issues but getting more time to reflect will help us come face to face with the realities many of our students face every day.
 It’s a great time to see how much we’re alike as well as how much we’re different.

 This is the time to give up control and embrace personal learning.
 Teachers have control of their students as they did while having 30 children in the same room.
 The range of support and access alone is complicated and overwhelming, let alone addressing the differences in students’ abilities and readiness to learn.
 So now, more than ever is the time to double down on individual and personal learning and toss the curriculum out the window.
+That’s not to suggest curriculum is the enemy or necessarily a problem but it does tend to rely on resources and also constraints and affordances of a classroom setting.
 Teachers have a hard enough time doing their current job without adequate resources and asking them to pivot to online spaces while delivering a curriculum modelled in a completely different learning environment is both nearly criminal and missing the opportunity at this moment to do something great.
 I love asking teachers this question, “If you were told that you didn’t have a curriculum, what would you teach?”
 Today this is not a hypothetical question, but rather, their new reality.

 However, before we venture to restructure the learning process, we need to consider our relationships with students.
 If you are missing your students, it’s likely you have great relationships with them.
 They miss you too.
 At a minimum, finding ways to reach out – call, text, facetime – just to make sure they’re okay is job 1.
 If you don’t feel like you developed that kind of relationship with your students, now is the time to start building one – there has never been a better time!
 At this point, you should follow this idea: